Sima Zhao's regicide of Cao Mao: The incident

-On 2 June 260, 19-year-old Cao Mao gathered his associates Wang Shen, Wang Jing, and Wang Ye, declaring his intention to make a last-ditch attempt to overthrow Sima Zhao, even at the cost of his life.
+On 2 June 260, 19-year-old Cao Mao gathered his associates Wang Chen, Wang Jing, and Wang Ye, declaring his intention to make a last-ditch attempt to overthrow Sima Zhao, even at the cost of his life.

 Wang Jing advised the emperor against such an action, but Cao Mao ignored Wang Jing's advice and informed Empress Dowager Guo of his plan.
-In his absence, Wang Shen and Wang Ye secretly deserted Cao Mao and notified Sima Zhao about the plot.
+In his absence, Wang Chen and Wang Ye secretly deserted Cao Mao and notified Sima Zhao about the plot.

 Cao Mao then led his forces from the palace, personally wielding a sword.
-Sima Zhao's younger brother Sima Zhou attempted to put up resistance at one of the gates, but was defeated and fled.
+Sima Zhao's younger half-brother Sima Zhou attempted to put up resistance at one of the gates, but was defeated and fled.
 Sima Zhao's aide Jia Chong led another defence at the South Watchtower.
 When Cheng Ji (成濟), a military officer under Jia Chong, asked Jia what to do, Jia told him to defend the Sima clan regardless of the consequences.
 Cheng Ji then approached Cao Mao and killed the emperor with his spear.

 Aftermath

 After Cao Mao's death, the public called for Jia Chong's execution on the grounds that he had committed regicide.
 Sima Zhao forced Empress Dowager Guo to posthumously demote Cao Mao to the status of a commoner, and then ordered Wang Jing and his clan to be executed.
 The following day, after pleas from his uncle Sima Fu, Sima Zhao asked Empress Dowager Guo to posthumously instate Cao Mao as the "Duke of Gaogui" (高貴鄉公) and bury Cao Mao with the ceremonies befitting that of a prince, though this was not actually done.
 Cao Huang (later renamed to Cao Huan), the Duke of Changdao (常道鄉公), was chosen to succeed Cao Mao and was installed on the throne.
 19 days later, Sima Zhao had Cheng Ji and his family executed to appease public anger but Jia Chong was spared.

 Sima Zhao successfully retained his power during the incident and eliminated his opponents in the Wei court, leaving only the young Cao Huan as a puppet emperor under his control.
-He did not take the Wei throne, even until his death, but was granted the title of a vassal king—"King of Jin" (晉王)—and the nine bestowments by Cao Huan in 264.
-Sima Zhao died in September 265 and was succeeded by his son Sima Yan, who forced Cao Huan to abdicate in his favour in February 266 and established the Western Jin Dynasty.
+He did not take the Wei throne, even until his death.
+Instead, he was first granted the title of a vassal duke —"Duke of Jin" (晉公) and the nine bestowments in December 263, after the successful campaign against Shu.
+A few months later, he was made a vassal king—"King of Jin" (晉王)—by Cao Huan in May 264.
+Sima Zhao died in September 265 and was succeeded by his son Sima Yan, who forced Cao Huan to abdicate in his favour in February 266 and established the Western Jin dynasty.
+In 280, Sima Yan would order the conquest of Jin's rival state Wu, ending the Three Kingdoms period and unifying China after nearly a century.